josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 The shim system needs to keep track of various pieces of metadata for `ts.SourceFile`s:

-* Whether or not they're shims, and if so which generator created them.
+* Whether or not they are shims, and if so which generator created them.
 * If the file is not a shim, then the original `referenceFiles` for that file (so it can be restored later).

 Instead of `Map`s keyed with `ts.SourceFile`s which could lead to memory leaks, this information is instead patched directly onto the `ts.SourceFile` instances using an expando symbol property `NgExtension`.